GoInterject/GoInterject.github.io/wIndex/Request-Context-Parse.md

 	,@Interject_LoginDateUTC		as '@Interject_LoginDateUTC'
 	,@Interject_UserRolesDelimited	as '@Interject_UserRolesDelimited'
 	,@UserContextEncrypted			as '@UserContextEncrypted'
-	,@XMLDataToSave					as '@XMLDataToSave'
+	,@Interject_XMLDataToSave		as '@XMLDataToSave'

--- since all paramters are optional, you can also just ask for the values you need like below
+-- since all parameters are optional, you can also just ask for the values you need like below

 exec [dbo].[RequestContext_Parse]
 	@Interject_RequestContext		= @Interject_RequestContext